imhefizh/ArcMind/README.md

 ---

-Update:
+Note:

-1. I've done the rough notes for Entrepreneurship, but I still think to rephrase it to make it easier to understand.
-Gon do that later.
+1. Working on Database Engineering rn.
-2. I'm working on Database Engineering rn.
+2. I'm planning to organize my journals, rephrasing them to improve readability and deepen the insights.
+Especially on Entrepreneurship and AI Engineering.

-3. I was using Obsidian as my note-app, but I decided to use LaTex instead.
-Some of the notes have not been migrated yet.
+_Last Updated 30 Oct 2025_
 ---

 _You can read the .pdf format instead of .tex, I've built it for you_